OnePercent-ProgrammingTeam/Mobi/docs/project_structure.md

 This organizational approach not only enhances code maintainability but also facilitates ease of navigation for developers contributing to different aspects of the project.
 The clear separation of concerns among packages ensures a modular and extensible design, promoting a scalable and efficient development process.

 ## 🔍UML
-To visualize the structure of our project, including inheritence, implementation and dependency relationships between classes, check out the following UML diagram:
+To visualize the structure of our project, including inheritence, implementation and dependency relationships between classes, check out the following UML diagram.
+Note that classes used in the CLI version of Mobi are colored blue and classes used in the GUI version are colored green.

 ![UML Diagram](UML.png)